smileindex/smileindex/README.md

 Once claimed, you can submit a form to provide more data.
 There can even be a bounty posted on the sign to provide you money to submit the form. *Can't be abused since it's literally photo verified*.

+You can also recieve a portion of profit that the network creates with your data.

 ### Registration
 How to register a client to create queries on the network.